 The following day, Stephanie received a call she wasn’t expecting: the MRI revealed a tumor in her brain.
 She went in to see a neurosurgeon who diagnosed her with a brain tumor known as optic nerve glioma, a cancer typically seen in children.

-“At first I was shocked and scared, but I wanted to find a solution,” Stephanie said.
+Shocked and scared, but wanted to find a solution

 A friend referred her to a local surgeon to whom Stephanie asked, “If I were your daughter, where would you send me?”
 His answer was MD Anderson.

 With that advice, Stephanie drove to Houston to discuss her treatment options with an MD Anderson neurosurgeon.
 She was told the best treatment for her would not include surgery but instead chemotherapy or radiation.
 A team of MD Anderson experts met to discuss her case and recommended Stephanie undergo proton therapy.